EthanVB123/TomTangEthanVanBruchemSem2Project/README.md

 * Made with git, github and Microsoft VS code.

 # CHANGELOG
+VERSION 1.18
+- Coded a functional shop system to buy buffs and potions in.
+- Boss has different stages now.

 VERSION 1.17
 - We have fixed the ranged weapons by removing them!
 We now have 3 weapons which work.
 - Balance update, buffs the enemies.